Skip to main content

 Who pays more interest on $10,000?
 Axos Bank pays $36 more than Ivy Bank annually ($421 vs $385).

-Choose Axos Bank if getting the best rate matters most, or you're an Android user.
+Choose Axos Bank if getting the best rate matters most, or you're an Android user (no Android app for Ivy Bank).
 Choose Ivy Bank if you want a no-strings-attached account.

 Important Considerations